LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Methods/messaging methods.md

 | authenticationParams | Object type: LPAuthenticationParams? .
 Represents an object to determine the properties of an authenticated connection.
 If using authenticated connection, this paramater must be passed.
 LPAuthenticationParams supports Code Flow login or Implicit Flow login.
 For **Implicit Flow**: pass 'jwt' paramater only.
 For **Code Flow**: pass 'authCode' and 'redirectURI' only. | For object details see [LPAuthenticationParams](consumer-experience-ios-sdk-interfacedefinitions.html){:target="_blank"}. |

 ### showConversation (Deprecated)
-*This method was deprecated since SDK version 2.7.0.*
+*This method is deprecated since SDK version 2.7.0.**
 *Use [showConversation(_ conversationViewParams: LPConversationViewParams, authenticationParams: LPAuthenticationParams? = nil)](https://developers.liveperson.com/consumer-experience-ios-sdk-messaging-methods.html#showconversation){:target="_blank"} instead*

 This method is used to open the conversation screen.